mingwho/valleyofthewind/README.md

 - Wind Sounds
 - UI or introduction/tutorial into world
 - Add tilt to the glider so when we turn it feels better - In Progress - Grace
-- Figure out glider model - more V-shaped or with some indication of the front
+- Add new glider model to prefab - In Progress - Grace
 - World design/Figure out how to deal with boundaries
 - Make the terrain feel low-poly: update material and texture, etc.
 - Acceleration and Deceleration when we go up and down